The Dancing Water, the Singing Apple, and the Speaking Bird: China

-In a tale from the Lahu people with the title The King's Three Children who had to Suffer, a king has seven wives and declares he will make his major wife the one that gives birth to a male heir.
-The king's seventh queen becomes pregnant, and the other six queens, feeling threatened, take the boy as soon as he is born and cast him in the river in a raft.
-The same destiny befalls the seventh queen's next children (a boy and a girl).
-The three children are saved and raised by a poor childless couple.
-Years later, after their adoptive parents die, the boys grow up as fine hunters, while their sister stays at home.
-One day, a person comes to their house and says they lack the eternal water (Lahu: ika ti), the tree of life (Lahu: napfuh law ceh) and a talking bird (Lahu: taw yaw pui ve nga eh).

 Uyghur people

 In a tale from the Uyghurs titled "Чин Томюр и Махтум-сула" ("Chin Tomyur and Mahtum-sula") or Chin Timur and Mahtumsala, a king has two wives; the younger gives birth to a boy and a girl, but the elder co-wife replaces them for puppies and throws them in the lake.
 A she-bear raises the children, who are named Chin Tomyur (the boy) and Mahtum-sula (the girl).
 When they are older, Mahtum-sula stays home while Chin Tomyur goes hunting.
 One day, the boy orders his sister to never let their fire in the hearth go out.
 It happens so and Mahtum-sula needs to go to a neighbour to find another source.
 She meets an old woman who gives her a hot coal and some millet seeds.
 The seeds make a trail back to the siblings' house that the old woman follows and turns into a seven-headed dragon.
 Chin Tomyur kills the seven-headed monster and saves his sister.
 The tale then continues with further adventures.